verhulsta/logquad5q0/README.md

 model able to estimate the age pattern of under-5 mortality by detailed age.
 A variety of mortality inputs between 0 and 5 years can be used in order to predict a series of 22 cumulative probabilities of dying (q(x)) and mortality rates (nMx) for the first 5 years of life.
+Based on these outputs, the package also computes the average number of years lived in the age intervals 0-1, 1-4 and 0-5 (i.e., 1a0, 4a1, and 5a0).

 Data and R code needed to replicate the coefficients of the log-quadratic model are available on the website of the Under-5